 D. Deb gave an interview to 16 journalists invited by the German Academic Research Service (DAAD) for a press tour to promote eastern Germany as a research and innovation hub.
 Article 'Eastern Germany, Through Egyptian Eyes'

 German language courses are subsidized for the members of the IHRS NanoNet .
-For further details of the call, the reimbursement procedure and form see the Internal Area (Documents Archive, Integration Grant), or contact the coordinator.
+For further details of the call, the reimbursement procedure, and the application form see the Internal Area (Documents Archive, Integration Grant), or contact the coordinator.

 A new exhibition will open at the Galery of the TU Dresden (UNIVERSITÄTSSAMMLUNGEN.KUNST+TECHNIK, Helmholtzstrasse 9, 01069 Dresden) on April 29th, 2016 at 7 p.m.: W. I. R. World – Identity – Relations.